 There is a huge difference in the egg size of Barbezieux chicken compared to other chicken eggs.
 The eggs of Barbezieux chicken are large enough that they weigh 75 grams each.

 Barbezieux chickens start to lay eggs when they reach 5 to 6 months old.
-Though they are matured enough to start laying eggs, they produce the highest amount when they reach one year or after.
+Though they are mature enough to start laying eggs, they produce the highest amount when they reach one year or after.
 The egg productivity will continue until they reach their second year.

 The egg production will eventually decrease over time.
 If you are raising a Barbezieux chicken with a specific purpose for egg production, it is best that you replace the old chicken with younger ones.